Daweet/Daweet.github.io/_posts/2020-05-13-Python-Kinematics-Motion-Diagram-Tutorial.md

 ![png](/img/2020-05-13-Python-Kinematics-Motion-Diagram-Tutorial/output_7_0.png)

-This is a very simple, straight-forward plot of the data points, and we can see from the motion diagram of $x$ versus $t$ that the postion starts at 30m and goes down to -53m as time proceeds, and the curve looks kind of inverted parabola.
+This is a very simple, straight-forward plot of the data points, and we can see from the motion diagram of $$x$$ versus $t$ that the postion starts at 30m and goes down to -53m as time proceeds, and the curve looks kind of inverted parabola.

-Next step is to calculate the speed from our data, and by definition $\Delta v = \frac{\Delta x}{\Delta t}$, where $\Delta = Final - Initial$.
+Next step is to calculate the speed from our data, and by definition $$\Delta v = \frac{\Delta x}{\Delta t}$$, where $$\Delta = Final - Initial$$.
 Therefore by considering each row as initial value for the next row, we can calculate the speed using the following code line.

 ```python